0atman/noboilerplate/scripts/7 Rust is not a faster horse.md

 ![[Zig.svg]]
 notes:

-Rust is not a better C, you're thinking of ZIG.
+Rust is not a better C, you're thinking of ZIG. %% ERRATA: or Dlang %%

 Zig is an INCREDIBLE language that if you love Rust, you'll also like.